 Luckily, a gutter installation or replacement is a fairly affordable home improvement project.
 They are well worth it because they protect your home from expensive water damage, and can potentially save you thousands of dollars down the road.

-The average cost to install a gutter system is largely dependent on a number of factors, including:
+The average cost to install a gutter system is largely dependent on several factors, including:

-Vinyl gutters have a low average cost of $2 to $7 per linear foot for the help yougutter materials alone.
+Vinyl gutters have a low average cost of $2 to $7 per linear foot.
 The majority of U.S. homes will need between 100 to 200 linear feet of new guttering installed.
 Larger homes may require up to 250 to 300 linear feet or more.
 In addition to the vinyl gutters themselves, you will need to pay for professional installation and labor.
-This will cost an average of $3.95 to $21.80 per linear foot of gutters installed, but can cost more or less depending on where you live.
+This will cost an average of $3.95 to $21.80 per linear foot of gutters installed but can cost more or less depending on where you live.
 When adding materials and labor together, you are looking at a national average cost of $16.88 per linear foot of installed vinyl gutters.

 You will also need vinyl downspouts to properly and safely drain rainwater.
 Each vinyl downspout has an average cost of $97.51 to $178 per unit.
 Most homes require two to four downspouts, but the number you need depends on the size and structure of your home.
 Labor costs to install downspouts can be a bit higher at $24.40 to $44.50 on average.